Atlético Madrid: Simeone revolution and revival of Atlético success (2011–2025)

 On 25 September 2020, Atlético signed Luis Suárez from Barcelona.
 One of the world's best strikers, Suárez made a dramatic impact at the club, as he played a pivotal role in their unexpected La Liga title triumph, seven years after the 2013–14 win.
 He scored 17 goals in his first 19 La Liga matches, helping Atlético establish a 10-point lead by January.
 Although the team wavered later in the season, Suárez's relentless competitive drive proved decisive, as he netted crucial goals in the final two games to secure the title.
 The final game of the title-winning season was on 22 May 2021, a 2–1 win at the José Zorrilla Stadium against Valladolid.
 On April 16, 2024, the team qualified to the 2025 FIFA Club World Cup for first time in club's history, despite being eliminated in the 2023–24 Champions League, as Barcelona were also eliminated, and Atlético were the higher ranked Spanish club in the UEFA four-year ranking.

+Apollo Sports Capital era (2026–present)

+On 12 March 2026, Atletico Madrid announced that Apollo Sports Capital had completed the acquisition of a majority stake in the club.